 Out on a Lim, this blog, contains my reflections on learning at a distance.
 As of July 1, 2011, I serve as Associate Dean for Online Higher Education in the School of Distance Education and International Partnerships at Andrews University.

 This blog also contains the archived posts of two past blog sites.
-I thought it appropriate to collect all my blog reflections in one place.
+I’ve collected all my blog reflections in one place.
 One blog, Videoconferencing Out on a Lim was about my distance learning coordinator experiences, curriculum thoughts, and technology rants related to k12 videoconferencing, mostly H323 videoconferencing.
 I wrote this blog while I coordinated videoconferencing for 18 school districts in southwest Michigan.
 In that position, I supported 70 Polycom units and Tandberg infrastructure (MPS, Gateway, Gatekeeper and TMS) from 1999-2011.

-The other blog, Leadership Out on a Lim, was my learning blog while participating in a job-embedded, competency based, distance Leadership degree from Andrews University.
+The other blog, Leadership Out on a Lim, was my learning blog while participating in a job-embedded, competency based, distance Leadership degree from Andrews University (2007-2010.
 That blog’s posts have also been imported here for archival.

 Disclosure: The opinions on this blog are my own and not necessarily those of my employer, Andrews University.